"Is it possible to create audio and video content on Ubuntu?"

 The Final Verdict

-It is not a tough job to find a video editing tool for Linux-Ubuntu.
+It is not a tough job to find a Linux-Ubuntu video editor.
 These 8 picks are configured to provide high performance on your Ubuntu laptop.
 Experienced users can create professional-quality videos with Blender and Lightworks.
 Kdenlive is also trusted as the best video editor for Ubuntu by many videographers.
 Go for OpenShot if you want to do a basic editing job.
 It is excellent for beginners.